logo

 Abstract

-Extreme storms are typically considered to enhance coastal erosion due to sea-level rise.
-However, they can also contribute positively to the nearshore sediment budget by exchanging sediment, potentially mitigating some adverse sea-level rise impacts.
-This study uses high-resolution morphological datasets from Australia, the UK, and Mexico to quantify the nearshore sediment budget and relate episodic volume changes to long-term coastal projections.
-Results show that sediment gains over the upper shoreface were large enough to theoretically offset decades of projected shoreline retreat due to sea-level rise, even under a high-end greenhouse gas emissions scenario.
-The study concludes that robust shoreline projections require a quantitative understanding of the sediment budget, including short-term sediment contributions from extreme storms.
+Extreme storms cause extensive beach-dune erosion and are typically considered to enhance coastal erosion due to sea-level rise.
+However, extreme storms can also have a positive contribution to the nearshore sediment budget by exchanging sediment between the lower and upper shoreface and/or between adjacent headlands, potentially mitigating some adverse sea-level rise impacts.
+Here we use three high-resolution morphological datasets of extreme storm-recovery sequences from Australia, the UK and Mexico to quantify the nearshore sediment budget and relate these episodic volume changes to long-term coastal projections.
+We show that sediment gains over the upper shoreface were large (59–140 m³/m) and sufficient to theoretically offset decades of projected shoreline retreat due to sea-level rise, even for a high-end greenhouse gas emissions scenario (SSP5–8.5).
+We conclude that increased confidence in shoreline projections relies fundamentally on a robust quantitative understanding of the sediment budget, including any major short-term sediment contribution by extreme storms.

 Publisher